 Resumes play an important role in the hiring process.
 As an employee seeking for a job opportunity, the course of your career path will rely on the kind of resume you submit.

 Therefore, it is important that an interviewee design a resume format that suits the desires of an interviewer.
 Nevertheless, in the modern world, the two-column resume layout is slowly replacing the traditional one-column resume layout for various advantageous reasons as discussed in this article.
 Despite this, the two resume layouts are equally important.

 One-column resume layout

 Single column format is arguably the most detailed resume format as it gives the applicant a room to exhaust all the information needed from a wider perspective.
 The figure below illustrates an example of a single column resume.

-Keeping in mind that ATS systems are designed to scan standard resumes, they scan from right to left picking important information including contact details and skills.
+Keeping in mind that ATS systems are designed to scan standard resumes, they scan from right to left, picking important information including contact details and skills.

-- Interviewers will always look for standard resumes.
+Interviewers will always look for standard resumes

-- One column resume is not subject to distortion when received by the end user.
+One column resume is not subject to distortion when received by the end user

 This means that one column resumes are convenient to read both as a word document and a PDF file, unlike the two-column resume format which may only be interpreted as a PDF file.

-- One column resume consumes a lot of space.
+One column resume consumes a lot of space

 This can lead to paper space wastage.
 Whenever an applicant is designing a resume, it is advisable to list skills and other reasonable components such as hobbies by the use of bullets.
 In a single column resume, this will waste a lot of space as only a little space will be covered by content and the rest left blank.

-- The applicant focuses on a detailed description.
+The applicant focuses on a detailed description.

-- One column resumes require a lot of time to read through
+One column resumes require a lot of time to read through

-- One column resumes are not attractive and appealing to the eye.
+One column resumes are not attractive and appealing to the eye.

-An attractive and well-designed resume will catch an employer’s attention hence giving it a chance to be considered.
+An attractive and well-designed resume will catch an employers attention hence giving it a chance to be considered.

-Two-column resume layout
+Two-column resume templates

 Also known as a double column resume layout, it is suitable for those individuals who are well versed in technology.
 Such individuals may include graphic designers and Information Technology experts.
 The figure below is an example of a double column resume.

 Advantages of a two column resume

 For instance, when an individual who has been an Information Technology expert for several years in a certain company decides to apply for the same job in another company, it is unnecessary to focus much on the job description.
 However, the individual will focus much on skills.
-This will be more presentable in a double column resume format.
+This will be more presentable in a double column resume template.

 An employer will always find a two-column resume format appealing to the eye.
 This may give an applicant's resume some sense of uniqueness hence being put into consideration.

-It is clear and brief.
+It is clear and brief

 This ensures that the applicant focuses on career qualifications and experiences other than unnecessary information that may be tiresome to read.

-- A two-column resume offers an applicant room to format information.
+A two-column resume offers an applicant room to format information

 You can format your sections with ease and neatly and flexibly arrange the resume in presentable subsections.